Security Measures Comparison

 Which crypto exchange is the most secure?
 Coinbase, Kraken, and Gemini lead in terms of independent audits, cold storage, and insurance.

 Is insurance coverage reliable?
-Yes, but coverage is often limited to breaches of the exchange itself, not user negligence like phishing.
+Yes, but coverage is often limited to breaches of the exchange itself, not user negligence like deceptive credential-stealing scheme.

 How can I protect myself beyond exchange security?
 Use hardware wallets, strong passwords, and never share recovery phrases.